tiagolr/gate12/README.md

 Pattern changes can be synced to the playback beat position, this allows for to make timely transitions in real time in sync with the song position.

-#### Paint mode

-Using right click on the view, the current selected paint tool will be applied to the selected grid segment.
-This system is being revised.
-Using `Alt + right click` will apply the erase tool to the grid segment.

 ### Tips

   - `Shift` for fine slider adjustments.